fstepho/insightcode-cli/docs/DECISIONS.md

 **Reason**: To provide deeper architectural insights beyond a simple quality score. `complexityStdDev` identifies "monolith" files, while `silentKillers` highlights high-impact files that might otherwise go unnoticed.
 **Impact**: The CLI provides significantly more value, offering users not just a grade, but a true profile of their project's architecture and hidden risks.

+## 2025-06-29: Scoring pattern pure functions
+**Decision**: Refactor scoring functions in `scoring.ts` to be pure functions that take a file object and return a score.
+**Reason**: To ensure that scoring logic is predictable, testable, and reusable across different contexts.
+**Impact**: Improved maintainability and testability of the scoring logic, allowing for easier future enhancements and bug fixes.

 ## 2025-06-29: File Scoring Algorithm with Weighted Criticality
 **Decision**: Create dedicated `topIssues.ts` module with weighted file scoring (complexity-heavy).
 **Reason**: Need prioritized list of files to fix; users want to know which files need attention first.